-The fragrance was promoted during the late 2018., and samples were available to the general public via pre-release promo.
+The fragrance was promoted in late 2018., and samples were available to the general public via pre-release promo.
 Mont Blanc Explorer came out in February 2019.

-By looking at perfumers’ names alone, its no wonder that they were able to mix everything surprisingly natural when you calculate the retail price.
+By looking at the perfumers’ names alone, it’s no wonder that they were able to mix everything surprisingly naturally when you calculate the retail price.
 Big plus.

 Jordi Fernandez is best known for 24 Gold, while Antoine Maisondieu has done Burberry’s London, but the most famous work is hands down Paco Rabanne’s 1 Million by Olivier Pescheux.